AdKats/AdKats/README.md

     <td>swapnuke</td>
     <td>none</td>
     <td>
         The in-game command used for team-switching all players in the server.
         THIS IS EXPERIMENTAL, AND SHOULD BE USED WITH CAUTION.
+        MULTIBalancer unswitcher is automatically disabled when using this command, and re-enabled once complete.
     </td>
 </tr>
 <tr>